ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 sudo apt-get install -y $(cat compile-kernel/tools/script/ubuntu2404-build-armbian-depends)
 ```

 3. Go to the `~/amlogic-s9xxx-armbian` root directory, and then run `sudo ./recompile -k 5.15.100` or other specified parameter commands to compile the kernel.
 The script will automatically download and install the compilation environment and kernel source code, and make all settings.
-The packaged kernel files are saved in the `compile-kernel/output` directory.
+The compiled kernel files are saved in the `compile-kernel/output` directory of the current source tree, or in the directory specified using the `-h` option.

 - ### Running on the Armbian system